daniel-beet/acme.sh.wiki-clone/How-to-run-on-OpenWRT.md

 ### Step 1: Install packages

-`opkg install curl ca-certificates uhttpd-mod-tls`
+`opkg install curl ca-certificates uhttpd-mod-tls openssl-util`

 On LEDE 17.01.2 you will need